asm-shahadat/asm-shahadat.github.io/_pages/about.md

 I am looking for opportunities to pursue a PhD degree in Computer Science.

 ------
-I have successfully defended my master’s thesis titled “_Evaluating Computational Reproducibility of Jupyter Notebooks Using Machine Learning and Natural Language Processing._”
+I have completed an M.S. in Computer Science from Northern Illinois University, IL, USA.

 ------
-I have started a new job as an IT Operations Analyst at Fleacto Engineering LLC.
+I have successfully defended my master’s thesis titled “_Evaluating Computational Reproducibility of Jupyter Notebooks Using Machine Learning and Natural Language Processing._”